-Located under the aft center cockpit storage compartment is the steering system hydraulic pump system.
+Located in the Lazerrete compartment is the steering system hydraulic pump system.
 Each pump controls the port or starboard steering cylinder.
-The Optimus steering system uses the HA5482 EPS power steering fluidl.
+The Yamaha hydraulic steering system uses HA5482 EPS power steering fluidl.
 Do not use any substitutions.
 It is a good idea to have extra fluid, funnel and cloth on board for emergency filling of the system.
 Also, note that there is a service valve located on each pump.
 It allows for manual realignment of the engines during service or a system fault.
 Use the decal information as needed for manual realignment situations.
 Engine(s) must not be running while performing these realignment procedures.